-Aortic valve repair surgery is performed by cardiac surgeons to treat leaking valves.
-Currently there is no possibility of verifying the success of the procedure intraoperatively.
+To treat patients with aortic leaking valve, cardiac surgeons perform aortic valve repair surgery, but currently, there is no possibility of verifying the success of the procedure intraoperatively.
 Cardiac surgeons have to re-establish the circulatory system before they can verify absence of remaining aortic insufficiency and the correct leak tightness of the sutures of the graft to the vessels.
-In cases where the procedure was not successful several steps of the surgical procedure have to be redone: re-clamping the aorta, induction of cardioplegic arrest and reopening of the aortic root.
-This is related with complications and risks for the patient.
+In cases where the procedure was not successful, several steps of the surgical procedure have to be redone: re-clamping the aorta, induction of cardioplegic arrest and reopening of the aortic root.
+This is related with increased complications and risks for the patient.

 Currently there is no device to check the functionality of the aortic valve during cardioplegic arrest.
 Such a device would reduce the number of complications for patients and would decrease the duration of the procedure and its costs, by enabling to check the success of the surgery intraoperatively.